 Part of this MSc programme may be taken as a one-year part-time option to gain a Postgraduate Certificate.

-This new and exciting programme will give you a scientific understanding of global ecological and evolutionary change, and provide you with the contemporary skills, tools and experience for tackling pressing environmental questions.
+This programme will give you a scientific understanding of global ecological and evolutionary change, and provide you with the contemporary skills, tools and experience for tackling pressing environmental questions.

 The programme will focus on concepts and theory essential to understanding global ecological and evolutionary change, including: state of the art techniques for environmental process research, invasive species ecology and conservation genetics.
 Students will learn how to convert science to policy or management, and how to consult with stakeholders.
 Students will also spend time shadowing our multidisciplinary research teams before conducting a substantive six-month research project.
 These projects may be jointly supervised by colleagues at related institutes or within industry.
 We will equip science graduates with the essential skills to proceed to further research via PhD or careers in consultancy and industry.

-Further information is contained in the following document:
+Further information is contained in the our student handbook and programme leaflet:

 Why study with us?